Hannah & Derek Jeter Step Out With Baby Girl As She Makes Her Debut In The Big Apple

 “By far the most gratifying thing I’ve ever been a part of,” Derek said of fatherhood during an interview with CBS This Morning’s Jeff Glor.

-“Regardless of how your day went at work when you get home and you see a smile on your daughter’s face, it makes it all worthwhile,” said the former Yankee’s superstar.
+“Regardless of how your day went at work when you get home and you see a smile on your daughter’s face, it makes it all worthwhile,” said the former Yankees superstar.

-The family currently resides in Miami in a $6.5 million condo, due to Derek’s part-ownership of the Miami Marlins.
+The family currently resides in Miami in a $6.5 million condo due to Derek’s part-ownership of the Miami Marlins.
 After establishing his name in baseball playing for the New York Yankees from 1995 to his retirement in 2014, Jeter took on the role of CEO of the Marlins in 2016 and sold his Manhattan penthouse for the big move down south.

-In a blog post on Derek’s website, The Players Tribune Hannah remarked, “We want our kids’ lives to be as ‘normal’ as possible.”
+In a blog post on Derek’s website, The Players Tribune, Hannah remarked, “We want our kids’ lives to be as ‘normal’ as possible.”

 She's adorable! ???? https://t.co/Kdhr0TFSSH